Employee Engagement: Top 10 Tech Solutions to Help You Overcome Your Engagement Woes

 Only 32.5 percent of employees in the U.S. are engaged, according to the latest numbers from Gallup.
 We throw this stat around a lot on Recruiter.com, but there’s a good reason for that.
 Low engagement levels cost businesses a lot of money.
 Research suggests that each individual disengaged employee costs their employer $3,400 for every $10,000 in salary that employee makes.
 Overall, the U.S. economy loses about $350 billion a year to disengaged workers.

 Given the severity of the employee engagement crisis, we thought now would be a good time to highlight 10 (well, technically, 11) tech solutions that can help organizations engage their employees at work.
-The following solutions tackle engagement from a variety of angles, so every employer should be able to find something that works for them.
+The following solutions tackle engagement from a variety of angles, so every employer should be able to find something that works for them in the employment market.

 1. The Jell/Slack Combo